← All post

 File processing is the core competency.
 Whether you’re dealing with XML, JSON, XLIFF, InDesign, or Word documents, a good TMS extracts translatable content, presents it to linguists in a workable format, and reassembles the translated files without breaking structure or formatting.
 This sounds simple but represents enormous engineering effort.

 Terminology management ensures brand voice survives translation.
 Term bases define how key concepts should be rendered in each language, and the TMS flags deviations.
-For companies where ‘cloud’ must always be ‘nube’ in Spanish (never ‘la nube’ or ‘computacion en la nube’), this is essential.
+Again, knowledge graphs are the current trend here, but terminology checks are still useful.

-These capabilities are real and valuable.
+These capabilities are valuable.
 The question isn’t whether TMSes work – they do.
 The question is what happens at the boundaries.

 The Integration Trap